JillBirchall/travel-landing-page/README.md

 This landing page features alot of photographs and images which can impact performance.
 I needed to resize these to be the smallest file size possible whilst still being high enough quality to look good on the website.

 I wanted to ensure that this website looked good on both desktop and mobile devices, so had to change the layout accordingly.
-I wrote the CSS mobile-first, which had a hamburger menu and a basic column layout for the Destinations and Tour Cards, and scaled this up to use drop-down menus and photo grids for larger screens.
+I wrote the CSS to be mobile-first, which involved having a hamburger menu and a basic column layout for the Destinations and Tour Cards.
+I then scaled this up to use drop-down menus and photo grids for larger screens.

 ## Photographs